WingsOverWater/slack-server-techtest/README.md

 * idempotence is a very complex concept, and it's hard to build a tool which is truly idempotent - here, we check whether the state is already as we want it, and only apply changes if it isn't.
 This is the same sort of approach that some of the config management tools (Ansible?) use, but on a broader scale, there will always be edge cases
 * in terms of improvements/building the tool out, the same pattern should work for other types of tasks if necessary.
 The config schema might need to be built out for different types of tasks.
 * code is optimised for readability and maintainability, not for speed - there is always a degree of trade-off here
+* notes about why I did the server restarts the way that I did